Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: The Proposed PCDN Algorithm

 As described in Section \ref{sec:scdn}, the SCDN method is not guaranteed to converge when the number of features to be updated in parallel is greater than a threshold, i.e., $\bar{P}>{n}/{\rho}+1$.
-To exploit higher parallelism, we propose a coordinate descent algorithm using multidimensional approximate Newton steps with high dimensional line search.
-The multidimensional ``approximate" Newton step means that when computing the multidimensional Newton descent direction of the second order approximation subproblem, we set the off-diagonal elements of the Hessian as zeros, so that we can compute the multidimensional ``approximate" Newton descent direction by computing the corresponding one-dimensional Newton descent directions \textit{in parallel}.
-That is the reason why it is called {``Parallel"} CDN as well.
+To exploit higher parallelism, we propose a coordinate descent algorithm using multidimensional \textit{approximate} Newton steps and high dimensional line search.
+When computing the multidimensional Newton descent direction of the second order approximation subproblem, we set the off-diagonal elements of the Hessian to zeros, such that we can compute the multidimensional approximate Newton descent direction by computing the corresponding one-dimensional Newton descent directions in parallel.

-The overall procedure of the proposed PCDN method is summarized in Algorithm \ref{alg:bcdn}.
-In the $k$-th iteration of the outer loop, PCDN randomly partitions the feature index set $\mathcal{N}$ into $b$ disjoint subsets in a Gauss-Seidel manner,
+The main steps of the proposed PCDN method are summarized in Algorithm \ref{alg:pcdn}.
+In the $k$-th iteration of the outer loop, we randomly partition the feature index set $\mathcal{N}$ into $b$ disjoint subsets in a Gauss-Seidel manner,

-where $\mathcal{B}$ denotes a subset, i.e., a \textit{bundle}, in this work, $P=|\mathcal{B}|$ is the bundle size, and $b = \lceil\frac{n}{P}\rceil$ is the number of bundles partitioned from $\mathcal{N}$.
-PCDN sequentially processes each bundle by computing the approximate Newton descent direction in each iteration of the inner loop.
+where $\mathcal{B}$ denotes a subset, i.e., a \textit{bundle}, in this work; $P=|\mathcal{B}|$ is the bundle size; and $b = \lceil\frac{n}{P}\rceil$ is the number of bundles partitioned from $\mathcal{N}$.
+The PCDN algorithm sequentially processes each bundle by computing the approximate Newton descent direction in each iteration of the inner loop.
 In the $t$-th iteration\footnote{Note that $t$ is the cumulative iteration index, and refers to the inner loop in the following discussion of PCDN.}, the $P$-dimensional approximate Newton descent direction is computed by,